heavyai/heavydb/docs/mapd-guide/services-and-utilities.rst

                     [{--tmpdir} </path/to/tmp>]
                     [{--timeout} <1h0m0s>]

-This command starts the MapD web server.
-This server provides access to MapD's visualization frontend and allows the frontend to communicate with the MapD Server.
+This command starts the MapD Core Web Server.
+This server provides access to the MapD Immerse visualization frontend and allows MapD Immerse to communicate with MapD Core Server.
 HTTPS certificates and keys may be generated via the provided ``generate_cert`` utility, or provided by your Certificate Authority.
 The options are: